jabolcni/Lambergar/README.md

 - Koala Chess Engine by Wuelle (<https://github.com/Wuelle/Kaola/tree/main>),
 - Avalanche Chess Engine by SnowballSH (<https://github.com/SnowballSH/Avalanche/tree/master>),
 - surge, fast bitboard-based legal chess move generator written in C++ (<https://github.com/nkarve/surge>)
-- Several opensource chess engines written in C and C++ (igel, xipos, ...).
+- Several open source chess engines written in C and C++ (igel, xipos, ...).

 The name "Lambergar" is a nod to the Slovenian folk romance, Pegam and Lambergar, which recounts the epic struggle between Jan Vitovec and Krištof Lambergar (Lamberg).
 This narrative of fortitude and rivalry provided a fitting namesake for this chess engine.

 ## Compilation

-If you want to complile code yourself, code can be compiled with zig compiler version 0.13.0 (latest zig version at the date of last release of the engine) (<https://ziglang.org/download/>).
+If you want to compile code yourself, code can be compiled with zig compiler version 0.13.0 (latest zig version at the date of last release of the engine) (<https://ziglang.org/download/>).

 Compile with command `zig build`.
-You can run python script `build_versions.py` which will compile different versions for windows and linux.
-Currently there are three basic build: *vintage*, *popcnt* and *AVX2*.
+You can run python script `build_versions.py` which will compile different versions for windows and Linux.
+Currently, there are three basic build: *vintage*, *popcnt* and *AVX2*.
 Vintage version is for really old computers, popcnt is for modern computers, but for best performance use AVX2 release.

 ## Features and implemented algorithms